spatialhisto/CTC_CoDuCo/README.md

 - **Output:**
   - class and in situ signal count for each cell (csv file)
-  - visualized results displaying decoded in situ signals on the DAPI image (tiff files)
+  - visualized results displaying decoded in situ signals on the DAPI image (TIF files)

 ![CoDuCo image analysis and CTC classification workflow](images/github_workflow_300DPI.png)